lotabout/pscat/README.md

-The initial goal was replace `socat` in `kubctl port-forward` (which however is no longer required in newer version), so that in systems that were not able to install socat could be replaced by this script.
+The initial goal was replace `socat` in `kubctl port-forward` (which however is no longer required in newer version), so that in systems that were not able to install socat this script could be a replacement.

 ## What's been done